lyndseyjw/workout-tracker/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blueviolet.svg)

-## A MongoDB Workout Tracker with Dynamic UI
+## An MVC-Structured Full Stack Web Application utilizing MongoDB and a dynamic UI so users can track their workout goals

 ## User Story